zippitycars/readthedocs/README.rst

-Template
+Zippity
 ========

-$project will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.

-Look how easy it is to use:

-    import project
-    # Get your stuff done
-    project.do_stuff()
+This will give you an overview of how to use Admin Portal.

 Features
 --------